wagiminator/ATtiny13-TinyDice/README.md

 # TinyDice - Electronic Dice based on ATtiny13a
 A tiny (35mm * 17mm) electronic dice powered by ATtiny13.
+Please use only red LEDs and a rechargable li-ion battery (LIR2032)!

 Video: https://youtu.be/Zr3TuCeP4eM